The 15 Unluckiest Dumb Criminals Ever

 Should’ve activated your karma alarm

-Is there no honor among thieves?
+Is there no honor among dumb criminals?
 While two suspects were being questioned by Ogden, Utah, police about shoplifting from a store, someone broke into their car and stole a stereo and several other items.

 This looks like a safe place…